ananay/bubblesearch/README.md

 Searching, indexing, and browsing are entirely local — your messages, contacts, and queries never leave your Mac.

-The app sends one small usage ping per day: a persistent install ID, the app version, and your macOS version (and, because the ID persists, your IP / approximate location are recorded server-side).
+The app sends one small usage ping per day: a persistent install ID, the app version, and your macOS version.
 Never message content, contacts, or search queries.
 You can turn it off in **Settings** (⌘,).

 ## License